This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CollectiveBias

 Grease the waffle iron with cooking spray.
 Place four of the cinnamon rolls into the hot waffle iron with the lollipop sticks on the outside.
 Close the lid and squeeze gently.
 Cook for 2 1/2 – 3 minutes.
 Continue cooking the cinnamon rolls, greasing the waffle iron each time.

-To serve the cinnamon waffle pops for breakfast or brunch, line them up on a tray.
+To serve the waffle pops for breakfast or brunch, line them up on a tray.
 Divide the vanilla icing from the cinnamon roll package between several mini condiment cups.
 Put maple syrup into some mini condiment cups and place them both on a tray.
+Dip the still-warm waffle pops into the vanilla glaze or maple syrup, and enjoy!

-The candy coated cinnamon waffle pops could be served in mason jars on a dessert table.
-Another ideas is to give them as gifts to family and friends.
-Wrap each pop in cellophane and tie with a piece of holiday ribbon.
-I look forward to making both the breakfast pops and the candy coated pops for Christmas this year!
+The candy-coated waffle pops could be served in mason jars on a dessert table.
+Another idea is to give them as gifts to family and friends.
+Wrap each pop in cellophane and tie it with a piece of holiday ribbon.
+I look forward to making both the breakfast pops and the candy-coated pops for Christmas this year!

 Ingredients